Kwaw Ansah: Heritage Africa

 Despite all the awards and the success, it would be nearly ten years before Ansah could complete his next major film project, the ambitious Heritage Africa (1989).
 Ansah faced the enormous challenges that are the bane of filmmakers in Africa.
 Making the film was one long struggle to find the money and corral the necessary resources.
 As was the case with Love Brewed, he had his hand in nearly all aspects of the film's production—even writing the theme music for the two films, along with directing, writing, and producing.
 However, it was the logistical challenges that were most overwhelming.
 It was an exhausting, even debilitating process.
 He emerged from the experience with his health seriously compromised, but with an impressive, widely acclaimed film.
-Heritage Africa won the grand prize at FESPACO in 1989 (again, the first from an Anglophone country), the Organization for African Unity's Best Film Award, Outstanding Film Award at the 1989 London Film Festival, and numerous others.
+Heritage Africa won the grand prize at FESPACO in 1989 (again, the first from an Anglophone country), the Organization of African Unity's Best Film Award, Outstanding Film Award at the 1989 London Film Festival, and numerous others.